AutoScout24/api/source/includes/_changeLog.md

 ##August 9th, 2018 – API version 1.1

-The following changes will be effective from the <span style="color:red"> **10th of september, 2018**</span>.
+The following changes will be effective from the <span style="color:red"> **10th of September, 2018**</span>.

 ### Format changes for ImageID

 The current ImageID, even if is not explicitly documented, is an unsigned integer.
-Current modifications will change the value to comply being a string (UUID).
+Current modifications will change the value to be be a string (UUID).

 | Current Type | Future Type |
 | :--- | :--- |